jeacom25b/Sculpt-tkt/README.md

 * A nice pie menu that englobes the whole addon

 Ps.
-Since with the new Blender 2.8 many of the features contained in this addon will no longer be nescessary, I plan to include advanced retopology tools, that allow for not only fast but semi-automatic quad placing with field guidelines.
+Since with the new Blender 2.8 many of the features contained in this addon will no longer be necessary, I plan to include advanced retopology tools, that allow for not only fast but semi-automatic quad placing with field guidelines.